-(This free online Bible study with supporting verses is adapted from Defeating Temptation: Biblical Secrets to Self-Control.
-Bible verses are from the NIV.)
+Note: This free online Bible study is adapted from Defeating Temptation: Biblical Secrets to Self-Control.

 It can be frustrating to intensely want to overcome a temptation and then fail again and again.
 This can be especially hard if you are a Christian and feel discouraged in your desire to grow in the Lord and overcome sin.

 If you sometimes find yourself in this position, it may be because you do not go beyond making good intentions or vague plans.
 You may say, “I’ll try harder” or “I have to do something about this.”
 In addition, you may pray for hours.
 Or you simply may mutter a quick prayer without much thought.

 Make a plan — Good intentions and prayer are not enough

 Good intentions and prayer are important in your struggle against sin, but be sure to also make a precise, practical plan about how you will battle the temptations in your life.
 When you combine prayer, determination, and a plan based on God’s word, you will find victory.

 The plans of the diligent lead to profit as surely as haste leads to poverty.
 (Proverbs 21:5)

 An upright man gives thought to his ways.
 (Proverbs 21:29)

 Have you ever made a long list of changes you want to make?
 Most of us have done this and soon have felt overwhelmed by trying to do so much.
 Instead, start slowly.

 Personal application — Write one temptation you want to overcome: